GP Investments: History

-Since 2005

 By the mid-2000s, GP was once again growing rapidly.
 In 2005, the firm, under its new leadership, was able to raise its third private equity fund, GP Capital Partners III, which closed on US$250 million of investor capital in 2005.

 The firm underwent a novel structural change in 2006, selling shares to the public to raise permanent capital for future transactions.
 That year, GP completed a US$308 million initial public offering, listing its shares on the capital markets and becoming the first listed private equity company in Latin America.
 The firm has used the capital to make investments on behalf of the firm's balance sheet alongside its family of private equity investment funds.
 The following year, in 2007, the firm raised its largest fund to date with US$1.3 billion of capital as interest in emerging markets and the BRIC countries increased dramatically.
 Also in 2007, the firm was able to raise US$190 million of debt through an offering of perpetual notes, followed in 2008 by a US$232 million follow-on equity offering which increased its permanent capital base.

 After raising GP Capital Partners V in 2010, with total commitments of US$1.1 billion, the company has also investments in real estate and infrastructure, beyond its original private equity focus and in addition to its direct and controlling stake in BRZ Investimentos, an asset management subsidiary.

 In 2013, more investments were made.
-On February, GP Investments has announced a capital invested increase in Empresa Brasileira de Agregados Mineirais, company from the mineral aggregates market.
+In February, GP Investments has announced a capital invested increase in Empresa Brasileira de Agregados Mineirais, company from the mineral aggregates market.
 In May, the firm bought a stake in Apen, a Swiss investment company.
 One more transaction occurred in late June: GP Investments acquired one-third of Beleza Natural, a Brazilian beauty institute chain.

-Investments

-The firm invests across a range of industries in Latin America, with bigger focus in Brazil.
-Among the firm's most notable current investments are: